 You can make hard-boiled eggs any way you like!
 I am amazed at the endless blogs, videos, and advice on the subject.
 Directions for using your oven, air fryer, Instant Pot, or good old-fashioned stovetop methods abound.

-If you put the sugar, salt, and pepper on the eggs when you mash them, the process is much quicker and easier.
+If you add the sugar, salt, and pepper to the eggs before mashing them, the process is much quicker and easier.
 I think it's the "grit," and that's why I do the same thing when I mash hard-cooked eggs for potato salad- try it!

 I ALWAYS recommend grating cheese from a block rather than buying pre-shredded cheese.
-The flavor is better, and the cheese you grate at home does not have the weird coating needed to keep the shreds separate when you buy it in a bag.
+The flavor is better, and the cheese you grate at home does not have the weird coating that keeps the shreds separate when you buy it in a bag.

 Tip: Take a calculator or your phone with you when you shop for groceries to get an accurate picture of the cost per ounce.
 I can't do that much math accurately in my head.